Day 3 of Walmart's anti-Prime Day sale has plenty of red hot deals

 Today is the second and last day of Prime Day sales at Amazon.
 But the Summer Savings sale at Walmart is a great alternative if you're not a Prime member, or if you just want to protest Amazon.
 The Walmart sale is online only, started Sunday, runs through Wednesday and doesn't require any special memberships.
 It's a great option if you're in the market for a new Chromebook, Google device or you're on the lookout for Apple deals.

 Among the best deals we've found: Nice bundles available on Nintendo and Xbox consoles, and slashed prices on TVs, laptops, iPads.
 We've identified some of our favorite deals below.
-Updated Tuesday, July 16 to verify prices are accurate and products are still available.
+Updated Tuesday, July 16 to verify prices are accurate and products are still available, and to add NutriBullet Pro 900 deal.

 Note CNET may get a share of revenue from the sale of the products featured on this page.